CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Approach

 We construct each possible $xy$-rule ($|P(G)|^2$ combinations), each $z$-rule ($|P(G)| \times |C(G)|$ combinations) and each $f$-rule ($|P(G)| \times |C(G)|^2$ combinations).
-These numbers are an upper bound.
+The number of possible combinations are an upper bound.
 The actual numbers are much lower, as certain combinations of constants and relations do not appear together.
 However, the combinatorial space is too large for mining all $c$-rules.
-For that reason we collect a subset of all $c$-rules that make use of the most frequent constants only.
+For that reason we collect a subset of all $c$-rules that make use of frequent constants only, controlled by the hyperparameter $\mathcal{C}_{\textit{x-count}}$, find more details in the Supplementary Material (Section D).
+The Supplementary Material reports the distribution of rule types in Section F.3 and the number of rules for each dataset in Section F.5, Table 7.